 You will receive this same information when you register for the ELPT.

-- You will then have ten minutes to present your chosen topic clearly, in words that an introductory undergraduate class could understand, and to answer questions which might be asked of you during your presentation.
+- You will then have ten minutes to present your chosen topic clearly, in words that an introductory undergraduate class could understand, and to answer questions which will be asked of you during your presentation.

 As you prepare for your presentation, please keep the following in mind: